-The school recognises that children may abuse their peers physically, sexually, and emotionally.
-There is a zero tolerance approach to child-on-child abuse; abuse is abuse and this will not be tolerated or passed off as 'banter', 'just having a laugh', 'boys being boys' or 'part of growing up' as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.
+The school/college recognises that children may abuse their peers physically, sexually, and emotionally.
+There is a zero-tolerance approach to child-on-child abuse; abuse is abuse and this will not be tolerated or passed off as 'banter', 'just having a laugh', 'boys being boys' or 'part of growing up' as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.
+All children have a right to thrive, be safe and free of abuse.
+When an incident of child on child abuse is raised, this will be investigated immediately, including a risk assessment and parental communication.
+Due to the complex needs of the cohort, the reason for the behaviour may not be clear and may require additional referrals to find solutions/ strategies to support and mitigate the risk of the behaviours.